 Harvest

-- Harvest your onions – before storing them, cure them to keep the skins from being damaged and allowing rot to form.
-Harvest by giving the bulb a twist before pulling and leave them outdoors right on top of the soil for approximately a week if it won’t frost, or inside on newspaper in a room with stable temperature and good ventilation.
+- Harvest your onions – before storing them, cure them to prevent the skins from being damaged and allowing rot to form.
+Harvest by giving the bulb a twist before pulling and leaving them outdoors on top of the soil for approximately a week if it won’t frost, or inside on newspaper in a room with stable temperature and good ventilation.
 The outer layer will have time to toughen up and not get damaged as easily.

 Cover and Feed